 What we like: Uncompromised style and nice assortment of features.

 What we don’t: Critical seam taping isn’t great for very wet conditions.

 A lot of resort-focused snowboarders opt for a budget pant, and almost every major brand has thrown their hat into the ring with an entry-level offering.
-Most of these pants keep prices low (around $100 to $160) with trimmed-down feature sets and proprietary waterproof membranes (i.e., not Gore-Tex), but they’re fully serviceable for most inbounds riders.
-Within this category, the Volcom Freakin Snow Chino is our favorite option for men, with subtle but classy looks, a stretchy twill face fabric for great comfort and mobility, and a 2-layer V-Science membrane that should stand up to most moderate precipitation and wind with ease (for reference, it has a 15K/15K waterproofing/breathability rating).
+Most of these pants keep prices low (around $120 to $200) with trimmed-down feature sets and proprietary waterproof membranes (i.e., not Gore-Tex), but they’re fully serviceable for most inbounds riders.
+Within this category, the Volcom Freakin Snow Chino is our favorite option for men (for our women's pick, check out our article on the best women's snowboard pants), with subtle but classy looks, a stretchy twill face fabric for great comfort and mobility, and a 2-layer V-Science membrane that should stand up to most moderate precipitation and wind with ease (for reference, it has a 15K/15K waterproofing/breathability rating).

 See the Volcom Freakin Snow Chino

 Waterproofing: 3L PNW Primo

 What we like: Fantastic quality, weather protection, and breathability.